How To Mindfully Transform Feelings Of Irritation Into Kindness.

 Perhaps, if you’re like me, you’ve noticed that your first reaction when someone ticks you off is to think, “If they change, or didn’t do this or that, then I wouldn’t feel irritated with them.”

 It can be tough to know what to do when feeling irritated.
 As a result, we most often try to stuff uncomfortable feelings away.
-Unfortunately, when you hold on to your feelings, you are the one that suffers.
+Unfortunately, when you hold on to your feelings, you suffer.

 If you’re at that place and have noticed that feeling irritated by others is robbing you of your peace, here are a few suggestions:

-The first step is to identify those qualities that tick you off.
+The first step in transforming feelings of irritation is to identify those qualities that tick you off.

 For example, I get irritated with judgmental, controlling, self-absorbed, and entitled people.
 Whenever I’m around someone, and I sense they are exhibiting these qualities, I feel tight and constricted inside.